 Routers exchange state (we'll save the what and when for later).
-They decide, for each destination, how to get there, and build a lookup structure.
+They decide, for each destination, how to get there, and build a lookup structure for their forwarding table.
 What should they build?

 - A. A list scan for the destination.

 - B. A hash table look up the destination.

 - C. A tree Follow branches that lead to the destination.

 - D. Some other software structure.

 - E. We can't do this in software, we need special hardware.